-See the SSI Advocacy section for more information on assisting a participant with the SSI application process.
+For more information on assisting a participant with the SSI application process.
 (See 7.4.3)

 06 Employability Plan

 6.1 Employability Plan Overview

 6.1 Employability Plan Overview

 An Employability Plan (EP) is a written agreement developed jointly by the FEP and the applicant or participant.
 However, the Resource Specialist (RS) may write the initial EP during the W-2 application period if the applicant is assigned up-front job search.